meghavivekgaonkar/textify/README.md

 The `frontend` provides a clean, responsive user interface for your application.

 * Users can upload files through a simple form.

-* It connects to Firestore to display a real-time list of all processing jobs for the authenticated user.

 * Job statuses (PENDING, IN_PROGRESS, COMPLETED, FAILED) are automatically updated on the UI as the `worker-service` changes them in the database.